jupyter/nbviewer/README.md

 #### Config file

-Newer versions of NBViewer will be configurable using a config file, `nbviewer_config.py`.
-In the directory where you run the command `python -m nbviewer` to start NBViewer, also add a file `nbviewer_config.py` which uses [the standard configuration syntax for Jupyter projects](https://traitlets.readthedocs.io/en/stable/config.html).
+You can also run `python -m nbviewer --help-all` to see all of the configurable options.
+This is a more comprehensive version of `python -m nbviewer --help`, which gives a list of the most common ones along with flags and aliases you can use to set their values temporarily via the command line.

+The config file uses [the standard configuration syntax for Jupyter projects](https://traitlets.readthedocs.io/en/stable/config.html).
+For example, to configure the default port used to be 9000, add the line `c.NBViewer.port = 9000` to the config file.
+If you want to do this just once, you can also run `python -m nbviewer --NBViewer.port=9000` at the command line. (`NBViewer.port` also has the alias `port`, making it also possible to do, in this specific case, `python -m nbviewer --port=9000`.
+However not all configurable options have shorthand aliases like this; you can check using the outputs of `python -m nbviewer --help` and `python -m nbviewer --help-all` to see which ones do and which ones don't.)

 For example, to configure the value of a configurable `foo`, add the line `c.NBViewer.foo = 'bar'` to the `nbviewer_config.py` file located where you run `python -m nbviewer`.
 Again, currently very few features of NBViewer are configurable this way, but we hope to steadily increase the number of configurable characteristics of NBViewer in future releases.